Solar Attic Fans

 see a follow-up report on their solar installation, around 2016.

-Here is a link to a 2011 story on solar in California schools
+Here (at cnn.com) is a link to a 2011 story on solar in

-of the San Ramon Valley Unified School District.
-And
+California schools of the San Ramon Valley Unified School District.

-In case these links go dead, here is a link to a web search on keywords
+In case these links go dead, here is a link to a WEB SEARCH

 To return to a previously visited web page location, click on